osygroup/Nxtgenhub_Challenge/README.md

 ### 2. Prerequisites
 - Kubernetes cluster up and running.
 - kubectl and Helm installed and configured.
-- Docker Hub access to the web server image.
+- Access to the web server image's registry (if image is in a private registry).
 - Helm charts for Nginx Ingress controller and Cert-manager.
 - Domain Name Service provider for the webserver's url.